KDE/digikam-doc/image_editor/colors_tools.rst

 .. note::

-    Even if the White Balance correction is not limited to 8 bit per channel, if you depart too much from the original, over exposure zones may appear.
-If you can adjust the White Balance in RAW conversion mode, the margin for correction will be greater as it processes correction while demosaicing.
+    White balance corrections applied to 8-bit images can often produce over exposed regions.
+This even occurs even if the corrections depart too much from an original 16-bit image.
+So white balance corrections are best applied during the conversion of RAW data, when the margin for correction will be greater.

-The preview window can be resized.
-To the left, both an original and a target preview tab is shown.
-The target preview is updated dynamically according to the tool's settings.
-If you want to see the original White Balance, just click on that tab.

-The target photo preview has a red marker available.
-The luminosity value of the pixel under the marker is shown as a vertical line in the histogram .
+The effects of white balance corrections are immediately displayed in the image preview area to the left.
+As for all tools, the preview area can be configured by clicking on the preview comparison style icons in the status bar.

 To the top right, the widget displays a histogram that is dynamically updated when changing the parameters.
 This histogram is very instructive as it shows that even in well exposed photos, most of the pixels have very small luminosity.
 With a button you can select to show either one of the 3 colors (or the sum of it which is called luminosity).

+We describe the rest of the controls, from the bottom up.

-With **Exposure** you can digitally change the original photo exposure.
-Increasing the exposure is has the risk of making the pixel noise more visible and to blow out the highlights.
-Check the **Over exposure indicator** at the lower right to see if you run into saturation problems.
-The **Black Point** adjustment can be used to cut the histogram from the left.
-If your photograph looks foggy (histogram has empty space on the left, black side), you probably need to use this option.
+With **Exposure Compensation** you can digitally change the exposure of the photo.
+Increasing the exposure may make the pixel noise more visible and saturate the highlights.
+Check the **Over exposure indicator** in the lower right status bar to check for saturation.
+The **Black Point** adjustment can be used to adjust the left said of the histogram.
+If your photograph looks foggy and the histogram has empty space on the left, you probably need to use this option.
 The **Exposure** and **Black Point** adjustments can be automatically estimated by pressing the **Auto Exposure Adjustments** button.
-This sets the black point quite accurately.
+This quite accurately sets the black point.

-The contrast of your output depends on **Shadows**, **Saturation**, and **Gamma** parameters.
+The contrast of your output depends on the **Shadows**, **Saturation**, and **Gamma** parameters.
 The **Shadows** adjustment lets you enhance or diminish the shadow details in your photo.

 Increasing the contrast of your photograph can have the side effect of reducing the apparent **Saturation** of the photo.
 Use a value larger than 1 to increase the saturation and a value of less than 1 to desaturate the photo.
 A value of 0 will give you a black and white photo.
 Don't be shy to bump up the saturation of your photos a little.
-The general rule is that for higher Contrast (lower **Gamma**) you need to apply more **Saturation**.
+The general rule is that for higher contrast (lower **Gamma**) you need to apply more **Saturation**.

-The next set of options is the mainstay of White Balance settings, which controls the ratio between the three color channels.
-Here you can set the color **Temperature**, making your image warmer or colder.
-Higher temperature will result in a warmer tint.
+The next set of options is the mainstay of White Balance settings that control the relative proportion of the three color channels.
+Here you can set the **Color Temperature**, making your image warmer (more red) or colder (more blue).
+Higher temperatures will result in a warmer tint.
 Setting the ratio between the three color channels requires two adjustments.
 Since the temperature adjustment mostly controls the ratio between the red and the blue channels, it is natural that the second adjustment will control the intensity of the **Green** channel.

 Instead of fiddling around with the above controls, you can simply use the **Temperature Tone Color Picker** button.
-Press on this button and click anywhere on the original preview image to get the output color of that area to calculate the white color balance temperature settings.
-This way, **Temperature** and **Green** values are automatically computed.
+Press on this button and click anywhere on the original preview image that should be white or gray to automatically set the **Temperature** and **Green** values.

 In addition you can set the White Balance using the preset list.
 These are the white color balance temperature presets available: